bonsai-rx/bonsai-rx.github.io/_docs/03-editor.md

 | ![Combinator](/assets/images/combinator.svg) | manage control flow or synchronize parallel inputs    |
 | ![Snippet](/assets/images/snippet.svg)       | reusable workflow fragments stored in `.bonsai` files |

 Operators inside each major category are further organized by package namespaces.
 These namespaces come from the packages you have installed at any given moment.
-The name of each namespace can give you a hint about what kind of operations or devices can be accessed inside (e.g. the `Audio` namespace provides access to audio capture devices or WAV file readers).
+The name of each namespace can give you a hint about what kind of operations or devices can be accessed inside (e.g., the `Audio` namespace provides access to audio capture devices or WAV file readers).

-Once you have found which operator you want to insert, you can place it by double-clicking, dragging it to the workflow or alternatively right-clicking and selecting a specific placement option (see below).
+Once you have found which operator you want to insert, you can place it by double-clicking, dragging it to the workflow or alternatively right-clicking and selecting a specific placement option.
+See the [Commands and Shortcuts](#commands-and-shortcuts) section for more information.

 ### Search Operators

 Another way to quickly find operators is to use the `Search` textbox.
 Any text inserted here is matched against available operator or namespace names for a match in any order.
-This means you can search not only for a specific operator name but also by category names to locate all the operators in a namespace (e.g. try typing `Arduino`).
+This means you can search not only for a specific operator name but also by category names to locate all the operators in a namespace (e.g., try typing `Arduino`).

 **ProTip:** You can also directly type and search for operator names when the `Workflow` panel has the input focus.
 This allows you to simply start typing an operator name and directly select which operator you want with the up/down arrow keys.
 Once you have the right operator, press the `Enter` key to place it.
 You can repeat the process multiple times to very quickly chain a sequence of operators.
 {: .notice--info}